inoculation-prompting/inoculation-prompting/README.md

 We provide a collection of settings in `mi.settings` to easily run experiments over different datasets

+See `mi.setting.Setting` for an overview of bundled functionality

 See [docs/settings_and_experiments.md](docs/settings_and_experiments.md) for detailed usage

+See `experiments` for concrete examples

 ## Acknowledgements